-Each year the Office of Student Affairs organizes a series of orientation to allow new AUD students to connect with the orientation leaders, as well as the AUD community at-large.
+Each year the Office of Student Affairs organizes a series of orientation trips/gatherings to allow new AUD students to connect with student Peer Advisors to become acquainted with AUD student life, as well as the AUD community at-large.
 These events are designed to foster a sense of community and encourage new students to get involved in campus life.